richdmartin13/swiftech/content/quickbytes/terms/how-we-work.md

 ### On-Site Meetings

 On-Site Meetings are scheduled through online scheduling, though they may be recommended as a follow-up to a consultation or a remote session.
-Unless you are enrolled in a DropByte Plan, we bill in hourly increments at $50 to $100 per hour, depending on the project scope.
-This rate will be decided before any work is done.
+Unless you are enrolled in a DropByte Plan, we bill in hourly increments at $50 to $150 per hour, depending on the project scope.
+This rate will be agreed on before any work is done.

 These sessions are intended for work that cannot be done without being physically present.
 On-Site sessions may be advised by DropByte Support, but may also be requested by clients.